gravitationalwavedc/meertime_dataportal/README.md

 #### Add a development package
 1. Run `poetry add --dev hello` to add development package `hello`
 2. Follow the steps for production package aside from the 1st step
+3. Update requirements.dev.txt with `poetry export --dev -f requirements.txt --without-hashes > src/requirements.dev.txt`.
+We may move to using poetry in docker too but while we use alpine images, we will stick with this method.

 #### Installing black linter for use with arcanist:
 1. Go to the top directory of where you have install arcanist `cd arcanist_top_dir`